isaDue99/spac_week10_11/README.md

 in a new terminal, change to backend directory `cd backend`

+populate the database with some data by running the script `python src/populate_database.py`

 start the server with `python src/main.py`, the server should then display the url it is reachable at, such as "http://127.0.0.1:5000"

-you can confirm whether you can send HTTP-requests to the server and receive responses by doing `curl "http://127.0.0.1:5000"` in another terminal
+you can confirm whether you can send HTTP-requests to the server and receive responses by using `curl` or `Invoke-WebRequest` in another terminal

 ### start frontend

 (start frontend)

+## subsequent usage

+start the database container using either `docker-compose up` or the Docker Desktop GUI

+start the backend API-server

+(start the frontend and access it)